TheDeanLab/navigate/docs/source/user_guide/gui_walkthrough.rst

 * :guilabel:`Label` indicates the dyes used in the acquisition.
 * :guilabel:`Solvent` indicates the immersion solvent of the tissue/cell.
 * :guilabel:`File Type` indicates what type of file to save to.
+* :guilabel:`Notes` is for any additional information the user wants to store with the file.

 Waveform Parameters
 -------------------